vetinari/brickd_exporter/README.md

 # Prometheus Brickd Exporter

-The brickd exporter is a Prometheus exporter to connect to a [Tinkerforge](https://www.tinkerforge.com/) [brickd](https://www.tinkerforge.com/en/doc/Software/Brickd.html) and exports the values from the connected bricks and bricklets.
+The brickd exporter is a Prometheus exporter which connects to a [Tinkerforge](https://www.tinkerforge.com/) [brickd](https://www.tinkerforge.com/en/doc/Software/Brickd.html) and exports the values from the connected bricks and bricklets.